 In the Census of 1947 471 persons with the family name Van Bohe(e)men are registered.
 More than 80% of them then live in the province of South-Holland.
-Within South-Holland, the region of The Hague dominates, that is to say the region consisting of the municipalities of The Hague, Leidschendam and Voorschoten.
+Within South-Holland, the region of The Hague dominates, that is to say the region consisting of the then municipalities of The Hague, Leidschendam and Voorschoten.
 Striking is also the relatively large number of family members in the municipality of Noordwijk.

 The table shows that in 1947 the spelling way of Van Bohemen is more common than the spelling way of Van Boheemen (256 versus 215 persons).

-Particularly as result of an emigration wave shortly after World War II, the family is now also present in other parts of the world, especially in Australia, New Zealand, Canada and the United States.
+Particularly as a result of an emigration wave shortly after World War II, the family is now also present in other parts of the world, especially in Australia, New Zealand, Canada and the United States.
 For these countries numbers have not yet been found.

 The family name gets different spelling variants in the course of time.
-Nowadays the Van Bohemen and Van Boheemen variants rest on.
+Nowadays the Van Bohemen and Van Boheemen variants continue.
 Whether someone has the one or other spelling variant depends on the choice made at the birth declaration.
 Until the beginning of the last century, the preference of the author of the birth declaration plays a major role.
 As a result, even brothers and sisters do not always have the same spelling of their family name.

 In The Netherlands, the family name of Bohemen (without the prefix of ‘Van’) also occurs.
 It is connected to a Jewish family that comes to the Republic of the United Netherlands from Central Europe at the beginning of the 18th century.
 This family then lives in the city of Amsterdam and the province of Groningen.
 On the website no attention is paid to those people.
 In addition, there is also a small branch of the Van Bohe(e)men family, where from a certain point in time the prefix of ‘Van’ is no longer present.
 This group is indeed mentioned on the website.